Board of Trustees

 I hold a simple philosophy of education.
 From the day we are born we are learning.
 The greatest gift we can receive is a sound academic education during our school years, giving us the ability to continue to pursue any field of interest for the rest of our lives.

-My husband Walt and I have five children and nine grandchildren.
-We grow wine grapes and raise sheep, and I cater events periodically.
-We wouldn't want to live anywhere else but here.
-During the years of 1976, '77 and '78, I did substitute teaching in all schools in the Lake County.
-It was a learning experience for me, certainly, but I hope some of the students I came in contact with learned something from me, too!
+My husband, Walt Lyon, passed away in 2015.
+He was on the County Board of Education for many years.
+We raised 5 children in Lake County.
+They are: Kathy Windrem (Peter), Kelseyville; Thomas Lyon (Pamela), Bend, OR; Marie Kong (Todd), Hopland; Jeffrey Lyon (Jayne), Lakeport; Beth Keiffer (Bob), Hopeland.
+In, addition, we have nine grandchildren and five great-grandchildren.
+I wouldn’t want to live anywhere else but here.
+During the years of 1976-1978, I was a substitute teacher in all school in Lake County.
+It was a learning experience for me certainly, but I hope some of the students I came in contact with learned something from me too!